Home

 Science Students

-Students who wish to take a Minor in Journalism Studies of a four-year major or honours Science degree must meet the requirements for the program in their chosen discipline and successfully complete 24 credit hours in journalism, including the core requirements and 12 credit hours in electives.
+Students who wish to take a Minor in Journalism Studies must meet the requirements for the major or honours program in their chosen discipline and successfully complete 24 credit hours in Journalism, including JOUR 1002.03 Foundations of Journalism I & JOUR 1003.03 Foundations of Journalism II (OR JOUR 1001.06), JOUR 2700.03 and JOUR 2400.03 and 12 credit hours in electives.

 Please Note: Not all of these courses will be offered every year.
 Students should check Dal Online for the current year’s offerings.